 - The Department of Health recommends that men should not regularly drink more than 3-4 units of alcohol a day and women should not regularly drink more than 2-3 units a day.
 'Regularly' means drinking every day or most days of the week.
 And if you do drink more heavily than this on any day, allow 48 alcohol-free hours afterwards to let your body recover.

-- The House of Commons Science and Technology Committee advise that people should have at least two alcohol-free days a week.
+- The House of Commons Science and Technology Committee advises that people should have at least two alcohol-free days a week.

 In general, the more you drink above the safe limits, the more harmful alcohol is likely to be.

 And remember, binge drinking can be harmful even though the weekly total may not seem too high.
 For example, if you only drink alcohol once or twice a week but when you do you drink 4-5 pints of beer each time, or a bottle of wine each time, this is a risk to your health.

 One unit of alcohol is 10 ml (1 cl) by volume, or 8 g by weight, of pure alcohol.
 For example: